Sprite Skin component

 With both packages installed, Enable batching becomes available in the Sprite Skin component properties.
 Note that if you do not have the required packages installed, the option will be disabled, with a notification to install the required packages.

 The package has been tested with Burst version 1.4.1 and Collections version 0.9.0-preview.6.
-However if you encounter an bugs, you may switch back to the previous implementation by clearing the Enable batching option.
+However if you encounter any bugs, you can turn the optional performance boost off by clearing the Enable batching option.